 Jethro Visits Moses

-18 1 Now Jethro, the priest of Midian, Moses’ father-in-law, heard of all that God had done for Moses, and for Israel his people, how that Yahweh had brought Israel out of Egypt.
-2 Jethro, Moses’ father-in-law, received Zipporah, Moses’ wife, after he had sent her away, 3 and her two sons.
-The name of one son was Gershom, for Moses said, “I have lived as a foreigner in a foreign land”.
-4 The name of the other was Eliezer, for he said, “My father’s God was my help and delivered me from Pharaoh’s sword.”
-5 Jethro, Moses’ father-in-law, came with his sons and his wife to Moses into the wilderness where he was encamped, at the Mountain of God.
-6 He said to Moses, “I, your father-in-law Jethro, have come to you with your wife, and her two sons with her.”
+18 1 Now Jethro, the priest of Midian and father-in-law of Moses, heard of everything God had done for Moses and for his people Israel, and how the Lord had brought Israel out of Egypt.
+2 After Moses had sent away his wife Zipporah, his father-in-law Jethro received her 3 and her two sons.
+One son was named Gershom, for Moses said, "I have become a foreigner in a foreign land"; 4 and the other was named Eliezer, for he said, "My father's God was my helper; he saved me from the sword of Pharaoh."
+5 Jethro, Moses' father-in-law, together with Moses' sons and wife, came to him in the wilderness, where he was camped near the mountain of God.
+6 Jethro had sent word to him, "I, your father-in-law Jethro, am coming to you with your wife and her two sons."

-7 Moses went out to meet his father-in-law, and bowed and kissed him.
-They asked each other of their welfare, and they came into the tent.
-8 Moses told his father-in-law all that Yahweh had done to Pharaoh and to the Egyptians for Israel’s sake, all the hardships that had come on them on the way, and how Yahweh delivered them.
-9 Jethro rejoiced for all the goodness which Yahweh had done to Israel, in that he had delivered them out of the hand of the Egyptians.
-10 Jethro said, “Blessed be Yahweh, who has delivered you out of the hand of the Egyptians, and out of the hand of Pharaoh; who has delivered the people from under the hand of the Egyptians.
-11 Now I know that Yahweh is greater than all gods because of the thing in which they dealt arrogantly against them.”
-12 Jethro, Moses’ father-in-law, took a burnt offering and sacrifices for God.
-Aaron came with all of the elders of Israel, to eat bread with Moses’ father-in-law before God.
+7 So Moses went out to meet his father-in-law and bowed down and kissed him.
+They greeted each other and then went into the tent.
+8 Moses told his father-in-law about everything the Lord had done to Pharaoh and the Egyptians for Israel's sake and about all the hardships they had met along the way and how the Lord had saved them.
+9 Jethro was delighted to hear about all the good things the Lord had done for Israel in rescuing them from the hand of the Egyptians.
+10 He said, "Praise be to the Lord, who rescued you from the hand of the Egyptians and of Pharaoh, and who rescued the people from the hand of the Egyptians.
+11 Now I know that the Lord is greater than all other gods, for he did this to those who had treated Israel arrogantly."
+12 Then Jethro, Moses' father-in-law, brought a burnt offering and other sacrifices to God, and Aaron came with all the elders of Israel to eat a meal with Moses' father-in-law in the presence of God.

 The Appointment of Judges